SaaS RFP Template: Questions to Ask Before You Commit

 Security, Privacy, and Compliance Questions

-Security and compliance validation protects organizational data, ensures regulatory compliance, and prevent breaches that cause financial and reputational damage.
+Security and compliance validation protects organizational data, ensures regulatory compliance, and prevents breaches that cause financial and reputational damage.

 Security Certifications and Audits